iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 12.7.1
+- Adjusted the default Aftermath colors.
+Flipped AM1 and AM2 for consitancy with Bars distance coloring (green --> blue --> yellow).

 Version 12.7
 - Added TransportLock Option.
 Cancels the first cast of a transport spell and unlocks additional spells for 3 minutes or until you zone.
 - Fixed Mog House in Al Zahbi not being recognized as a "town" zone.